danthegoodman1/StableInterfaces/README.md

 Alarms are managed per-shard, and mostly write to the database (creation and deletion).
 Reads only occur when a node restarts and needs to read in any previously created alarms.

 Unlike DurableObjects, alarms are a bit more capable in StableInterfaces.
 Each alarm has an `ID` and `Meta` available to it.
 This means you can make multiple alarms at the same time, which will fire off in (time, ID) order. `Meta` is a `map[string]any`, so you can attach metadata to your alarm to know what it's for.
+You can also list, update, and cancel alarms.
 This is a simple durable pattern for background processing.

 By default, alarms will be tested for every 150 milliseconds.
 You can override this with the `WithAlarmCheckInterval()` option.
 The reason we do this instead of using `time.Timer` is because that creates a goroutine for each alarm.
 Additionally, alarms are handled sequentially, one at a time.
 This interval is only used between checks of no active alarms.
 If an alarm fires, the handler is launched in a goroutine and another alarm is immediately checked for.